adogins/finance-app/README.md

 - This app has no JWT tokens or session management, it is intended for local/personal use only and should not be deployed publicly without adding proper authentication middleware

 ---

-*Personal project built with the assistance of Claude by Anthropic.*